|

 [The American edition of The Dark Colleen published by Lovell, Adam, Wesson & Co., 1877]

 2. Biography Robert Buchanan: Some Account of His Life, His Life’s Work and His Literary Friendships.
 London: T. Fisher Unwin, 1903.
-Download the zipped rtf version The book is also available at the Internet Archive in a variety of formats.
-[Reviews of Robert Buchanan are available on the Harriett Jay Book Reviews page.]
+[Available on this site and at the Internet Archive.] [reviews]

-4. Plays All written in collaboration with Robert Buchanan: The Queen of Connaught. ((An adaptation of Harriett Jay’s novel.)
-1877.
-Constance.
-1884.
-Lottie.
+4. Plays All written in collaboration with Robert Buchanan: The Queen of Connaught.
+(An adaptation of Harriett Jay’s novel.)
+1877. [reviews] Lottie.
 (An adaptation of Harriett Jay’s novel, Through the Stage Door.)
-1884.
-Alone In London.
-1885.
-Fascination.
-1887.
-For the following she used the pseudonym, ‘Charles Marlowe’: The Strange Adventures Of Miss Brown.
-1895. (available at the Internet Archive) The Romance of the Shopwalker.
+1884. [reviews] Alone In London.
+1885. [reviews] Fascination.
+1887. [reviews] For the following she used the pseudonym, ‘Charles Marlowe’: The Strange Adventures Of Miss Brown.
+1895.
+[Available at the Internet Archive.] [reviews] The Romance of the Shopwalker.
+1896. [reviews] Good Old Times.
 1896.
-Good Old Times.
+(Also known as In Days Of Old.
+Renamed When Knights Were Bold, and, under the ‘Charles Marlowe’ pseudonym alone, first performed in 1906.) [reviews] The New Don Quixote.
 1896.
-The New Don Quixote.
-1896.
-(Copyright performance.)
-The Wanderer From Venus.
-1896.
-The Mariners of England.
-1897.
-Two Little Maids From School.
-(An adaptation of Alexandre Dumas’ Les Demoiselles de St. Cyr.)1898.
-The Diamond Necklace.
-1900.
-(Copyright registered at the Library of Congress.)
-The Heavenly Twins.
+(Copyright performance.) [more information] The Wanderer From Venus.
+1896. [reviews] The Mariners of England.
+1897. [reviews] Two Little Maids From School.
+(An adaptation of Alexandre Dumas’ Les Demoiselles de St. Cyr) 1898. [reviews] The Diamond Necklace.
+1900. [more information] The Heavenly Twins.
 (An adaptation of the novel by Sarah Grand.
-No production evidence, press reports run from 1896 to 1902.)
-[Reviews and further information about the plays available on the Harriet Jay Theatre Reviews page.]
+No production evidence, press reports run from 1896 to 1902.) [more information]

 5. Musicals The Maiden Queen.
 (A comic opera in two acts by Robert Buchanan and Harriett Jay.
 Music by Florian Pascal.
 Copyright performance at Ladbroke Hall, 6th April, 1905.) [more information] Tulip Time.
 (A musical adaptation of The Strange Adventures Of Miss Brown by Worton David, Alfred Parker and Bruce Sievier, with music by Colin Wark.
 1935.) [more information] Kiss the Girls.
 (Also known as The Knight Was Bold.
 A musical adaptation of When Knights Were Bold by Emile Littler and Thomas Browne.
 Music by Harry Parr-Davies and lyrics by Barbara Gordon and Basil Thomas.
 1943.) [more information]